vladigleba/vladigleba.github.io/posts/basics/hell.md

 ## Is everyone punished equally?

->  And that servant, which knew his lord's will, and prepared not himself, neither did according to his will, shall be beaten with many stripes.
+>  And that servant, which knew his lord’s will, and prepared not himself, neither did according to his will, shall be beaten with many stripes.
 But he that knew not, and did commit things worthy of stripes, shall be beaten with few stripes. *For unto whomsoever much is given, of him shall be much required*: and to whom men have committed much, of him they will ask the more.
 {% ct 'Luke 12:47-48' %}

 > And, behold, I come quickly; and my reward is with me, *to give every man according as his work shall be*.